 To attract more subscribers, think of including lead magnets in subscription forms.
 It can be either an eBook of cooking recipes from your chef or a pack of cooking life hacks — just any valuable piece of content relevant to your audience which will be offered for free in exchange for their email address.

-As to the offline methods, you can offer your visitors a discount for signing up to your emails or put dodgers inviting to subscribe into the bills.
+As for the offline methods, you can offer your visitors a discount for signing up to your emails.

 Step 2.
 Build an effective restaurant email marketing strategy